harshkumar31/MyMoviesApp/README.md

 # MyMoviesApp

-Overview
-This is a document to scope out requirement for minor project 2 to be used in python/ruby bootcamps.
-A backend app(APIs only) will be required to built by the intern which will make use of basic language and web framework concepts.
-This document lists out the problem statement, functional and non functional requirements

 Problem
 Create a backend service for searching and wishlisting movies.
 A user can login into the application, can search for movies and then add the movies to following lists: